ARCHIVED - Your Health Research Dollars at Work 2005-2006This page has been archived.

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats by contacting us.

 The Canadian Institutes of Health Research (CIHR) is the Government of Canada's agency for health research.
-Through CIHR, the Government of Canada invested approximately $28.9 million in 2005-06 in research on Canada's healthcare system.
+Through CIHR, the Government of Canada invested approximately $45.9 million in 2005-06 in research on population health issues across Canada.

 In the Pipeline...

 How can cohesion and friendliness in neighbourhoods affect people's health?
 And how can you maximize factors that improve health?
 CIHR-funded researcher Dr. Penny Hawe of the University of Calgary is leading an international effort that focuses on the impact of social and physical environments on health.
 One of the first projects is focused on improving the social environments in high schools.
 Research from the World Health Organization has shown that alienation from school is the biggest predictor of health risks for youth, such as smoking, drinking or drug use.